 Jerry Moloney, who runs a herd of 98 pedigree Holsteins at Nenagh, Co Tipperary, first used Shine Original to reduce time and labour in feeding his heifer replacements.
 Jerry achieved both but found many other benefits too.
 Cases of scour, which calves had experienced when they were fed whole milk, have been eliminated.

 Jerry puts this down to feed consistency among other reasons.
 “Calves thrive on consistency,’’ he insists.
-Calves also eat more straw and concentrates on the once-a-day feeding system; by weaning at 8–10 weeks they are consuming up to 2kg of concentrates daily.
+Calves also eat more straw and concentrates on the Shine Original feeding system; by weaning at 8–10 weeks they are consuming up to 2kg of concentrates daily.

 Newborn calves are bottle-fed four litres of colostrum as soon as possible.
 For the first five days they receive three litres of transition milk before Shine is introduced, twice daily at this point, at 600g/day, rising to 750g/day over the course of a week.